O-minimal Hauptvermutung for polyhedra II: Abstract

 \section{Abstract}

 Hilbert initiated the finitary standpoint in foundations of mathematics.
-From this standpoint we consider manifolds and introduce a ``tame'' manifold, whose term is derived from \cite{v3}.
-A tame manifold is such that any subset of a line obtained from it by elementary operations has only a finite number of connected components.
-In this article and a forthcoming one entitled o-minimal Hauptvermutung for polyhedra III we will show that a tame $C^0$ manifold is tamely homeomorphic to the interior of a compact PL (=piecewise linear) manifolds possibly with boundary and such a PL manifold possibly with boundary is unique up to PL homeomorphisms in the sense that if $M_1$ and $M_2$ are such PL manifolds possibly with boundary then $M_1$ and $M_2$ are PL homeomorphic.
+From this standpoint, we allow only a finite number of repetitions of elementary operations when we construct objects and morphisms.
+Let $S_n(X)$ denote the family of subsets of $\R^n$ obtained in this way, $n\in\N$, when we start from a subset $X$ of $\R^m$.
+Then we assume that any element of $S_1(X)$ has only a finite number of connected components because for any closed subset $Y$ of $\R^n$ there exists $X$, which does not satisfy this assumption, such that $Y\in S_n(X)$ and the family $\{S_n(X):n\in\N\}$ is not interesting.
+We call $X$ {\it tame} if the assumption is satisfied, and define a {\it tame morphism} in the same way.
+In this paper we will show that a tame $C^0$ manifold is tamely homeomorphic to the interior of a compact PL (=piecewise linear) manifolds possibly with boundary and such a PL manifold possibly with boundary is unique up to PL homeomorphisms in the sense that if $M_1$ and $M_2$ are such PL manifolds possibly with boundary then $M_1$ and $M_2$ are PL homeomorphic (Theorem 1).
+We modify this to Theorem 2 so that argument of model theory works, and we prove it.
+We also consider the $C^r$ case, $0<r$ (Theorems 1$'$ and 2$'$).